Navigate current context

 The caret will move to the declaration of the next/previous member/tag.
 If there are inner types, the caret will also stop at each inner type's member.

 Locate current document in Assembly Explorer

 This handy navigation feature lets you expand the tree in the Assembly Explorer window, auto-scroll and highlight the item corresponding to the current document.

-If the cursor is on a specific symbol, the item corresponding to this symbol is highlighted in the Assembly Explorer; if the cursor is elsewhere in the document, the root type of the document is highlighted.
+If the caret is on a specific symbol, the item corresponding to this symbol is highlighted in the Assembly Explorer; if the caret is elsewhere in the document, the root type of the document is highlighted.

-In the Code Viewer, set the caret to a symbol that you would like to locate in Assembly Explorer.
+In the code viewer, place the caret to a symbol that you would like to locate in Assembly Explorer.